Regulating Greed Over Time in Multi-Armed Bandits: Algorithms for regulating greed over time

 The sum in \eqref{initialization_epsilon_threshold} is the exact mean regret during the initialization phase of Algorithm \ref{Algorithm::epsilon_threshold}.
-In \eqref{low_epsilon_threshold} we have a bound on the expected regret for turns that present low values of $G(t)$, where the quantity in the parenthesis is the bound on the probability of playing arm $j$: $\beta_j(\tilde{t})$ is the bound on the probability that arm $j$ is considered being the best arm at round $t$, and $1/m$ is the probability of choosing arm $j$ when the choice is made at random.
-Finally, in \eqref{high_epsilon_threshold} we have a bound on the expected regret for turns that present high values of $G(t)$ and in this case we consider only the probability $\beta_j(\tilde{t})$ that arm $j$ is the best arm since we do not explore at random during high reward periods.
-The usual $\varepsilon$-greedy algorithm is a special case when $G(t)=1$ $\forall t$ and $z > 1$.
-Notice that $\varepsilon_t$ is a quantity $\theta\left( 1/\tilde{t}\right)$, while $\beta_j(\tilde{t})$ is $o\left( 1/\tilde{t}\right)$, so that an asymptotic logarithmic bound in $n$ holds for $\E[R_n]$ if $\tilde{t}$ grows at the same rate as $t$ (because of the logarithmic bound on the harmonic series).
+Addend \eqref{low_epsilon_threshold} is a bound on the expected regret for turns that present low values of $G(t)$, where the quantity in the parenthesis is an upper bound on the probability of playing arm $j$: $\beta_j(\tilde{t})$ in \eqref{beta_threshold} is an upper bound on the probability that arm $j$ is considered to be the best arm at round $t$, and $1/m$ is the probability of choosing arm $j$ when the choice is made at random.
+The reason for the choice of $k > 4/(\min_j \Delta_j^2)$ is to make $\beta_j(\tilde{t})$ a quantity that is $o(1/\tilde{t})$.
+By setting the parameter $k$ accordingly, we can ensure the logarithmic bound on the expected cumulative regret over the number of rounds (because the $\varepsilon_t$ are $\theta\left(1/t\right)$ and their sum over time is logarithmically bounded, and $\beta_j(\tilde{t})$ is $o\left(1/\tilde{t}\right)$).
+Finally, in \eqref{high_epsilon_threshold} we have a bound on the expected regret for turns with high values of $G(t)$, and in this case we consider only the upper bound $\beta_j(\tilde{t})$ on the probability that arm $j$ is considered to the best arm since we do not explore during high reward periods.
+The usual $\varepsilon$-greedy algorithm as introduced by \citet[]{auer2002finite} is a special case when $G(t)=1$ $\forall t$ and $z > 1$.
+Notice that $\varepsilon_t$ is a quantity $\theta\left( 1/\tilde{t}\right)$, while $\beta_j(\tilde{t})$ is $o\left( 1/\tilde{t}\right)$, so that an asymptotic logarithmic bound in $n$ holds for $\E[R_n]$ if $\tilde{t}$ grows at the same rate as $t$ (because of the logarithmic upper bound of the harmonic series\footnote{Logarithmic upper bound of the harmonic series: $\sum_{t=1}^n \frac{1}{t} \leq \log(n) + 1$}).

+The following version of Theorem \ref{Theorem::epsilon_z} shows the order of magnitude of the regret at the end of the game.